raghavkandpal/projects/StackOverflow Chatbot/readme.md

 <h2>StackOverflow Assistant Bot</h2>

-Here is a dialogue chat bot, which will be able to:
+This is a dialogue chatbot, which will be able to:

 * answer programming-related questions (using StackOverflow dataset);
-* chit-chat and simulate dialogue on all non programming-related questions.
+* chit-chat and stimulate dialogue on all non-programming-related questions.

 For a chit-chat mode I have used a pre-trained neural network engine available from [ChatterBot](https://github.com/gunthercox/ChatterBot)